 We wanted a foam product that was lightweight and easy to use.
-You can cut SubTerrain® quickly and neatly, and it will not crumble or fall apart.
-Working with SubTerrain high-density foam rquires no previous modeling experience.
+You can cut SubTerrain quickly and neatly, it will not crumble or fall apart, and working with SubTerrain high-density foam rquires no previous modeling experience.
 When cut with a Hot Wire Foam Cutter, it does not emit toxic fumes.

 Cut a notch in the Risers and install a hard board to support the mechanism.
 Cut a hole in the base for installing and servicing the switch machine.
 Complete the installation according to the manufacturer's instructions.

 Yes, they can be carved with a Hot Wire Foam Cutter, Foam Knife or other hobby knife.

 Use dry pigments or dyes only.
 Add dye to pre-melted pellets or mix into melted pellets a small amount at a time.
 When adding dye to melted E-Z Water™, mix in dye very slowly to avoid bubbles.

 No, we recommend not sealing the Realistic Water.

 Depending on your workspace’s humidity level and the depth of your Realistic Water®, it may take longer than 24 hours to completely dry.
 Never force the curing process by using heat.
 You can move the process along by placing the layout in an air-conditioned area with less humidity or using a fan in the room to circulate air.